 Step 2.
 Grease the bodies and pawls.

-Apply grease to the ratchet teeth of the main body and grease (or oil) the pawls and springs, particularly where the hinge on the body.
+Apply grease to the ratchet teeth of the main body and bicycle oil to the pawls and springs, particularly where the hinge on the body.

 Step 3.
 Fit the lower ball bearings on the inner body.